tkow/jquery_custom_drop_down_list/README.md

 // additional_filter function can filter options whichever you like.
 // Return option_doms after some dom manipulation. selects.additional_filter = function(option_doms,dropdown){
+  some_process(option_doms);
   return option_doms;
 }
 ```
+If you request some additional feature or want to know this code, Please take it easy to question me.